A New Framework of Multistage Hypothesis Tests

 The general problem of hypothesis testing described above has been a fundamental issue of research for many decades.
 The well-known sequential probability ratio test (SPRT) has been developed by Wald \cite{Wald} to address such testing problem in the special case of two hypotheses.
 In addition to the limitation associated with the number of hypotheses, the SPRT suffers from other drawbacks.
 First, the sample number of SPRT is a random number which is not bounded.
 However, to be useful, the sample number of any testing plan should be bounded by a deterministic number.
 Although this can be fixed by forced termination (see, e.g., \cite{Ghosh} and the references therein), the prescribed level of power may not be ensured as a result of truncation.
 Second, the number of sampling operations of SPRT is as large as the number of samples.
 In practice, it is usually much more economical to take a batch of samples at a time instead of one by one.
 Third, the efficiency of SPRT is optimal only for the endpoints of the indifference zone.
 For other parametric values, the SPRT can be extremely inefficient.
 Needless to say, a truncated version of SPRT may suffer from the same problem due to the partial use of the boundary of SPRT.

 In this paper, to overcome the limitations of SPRT and its variations, we have established a new framework of hypothesis testing which applies to arbitrary number of composite hypotheses.
 Our testing plans have the following features: i) The testing process has a finite number of stages and thus the cost of sampling operations is reduced as compared to SPRT; ii) The sample number is absolutely bounded without truncation; iii) The prescribed level of power is rigorously guaranteed; iv) The testing is not only efficient for the endpoints of indifference zone, but also efficient for other parametric values.
 The remainder of the paper is organized as follows.
-In Section 2, we present our general theory and computational mechanisms for the design and analysis of multistage testing plans.
-In Section 3, we first present more specific construction of testing procedures and then apply the general method to common important problems.
+In Section 2, we present a unified approach for multi-valued decision in the general framework of constructing sequential random intervals with pre-specified coverage probabilities.
+In Section 3, we present our general theory and computational mechanisms for the design and analysis of multistage testing plans.
+In Section 4, we first present more specific construction of testing procedures and then apply the general method to common important problems.
 Specially, we demonstrate that the principle can be used for testing a binomial proportion, the proportion of a finite population, a Poisson parameter, the mean of a normal distribution with known variance, the variance of a normal distribution, the parameter of an exponential distribution, the scale parameter of a Gamma distribution and life testing.
-Section 4 is dedicated to tests of the mean of a normal distribution with unknown variance.
-Section 5 addressed the problem of testing multiple hypotheses regarding the ratio of variances of two normal distributions.
-Section 6 is the conclusion.
+Section 5 is dedicated to tests of the mean of a normal distribution with unknown variance.
+Section 6 addressed the problem of testing multiple hypotheses regarding the ratio of variances of two normal distributions.
+In Section 7, we have established an exact computational method of the OC function and average sample number of the SPRT.
+Such computational method can be used to compare the performance of SPRTs with our tests.
+In Section 8, we propose an exact and efficient recursive method for computing boundary crossing probabilities, which can be applied to evaluate the risks of making incorrect decisions in multistage hypothesis testing.
+Section 9 is the conclusion.
 All proofs of theorems are given in Appendices.